 Ian McDonald

 Ian practised as an architect for 25 years in the UK, Germany and India.
 Since 2004, he has been based in the Pembrokeshire harbour village of Solva.
-He and his partner, Maria, run a boutique self-catering business there – Art and Accommodation at Haroldston House – where they are also resident artists.
+He and his wife, Maria, run a boutique self-catering business there – Art and Accommodation at Haroldston House – where they are also resident artists.

 From this vantage point, Ian documents the buildings and landscapes of western British Isles in his black & white pen-and-ink drawings, colour screenprints and pencil line sketches.